jiweigang1/janito/docs/concepts/human-guided-ai.md

 ---

+## Security & Safety Considerations

+Although AI instruments amplify human capability, they can, like any other tool, be mis-used to cause harm.
+The Human-Guided AI principle therefore makes **no claim of providing additional, intrinsic technical safeguards beyond those that already apply at the point of use**.
+Ultimate responsibility for secure, lawful, and ethical operation lies with each user.
+Every deployment must adhere to the laws, regulations, and policies that govern the user’s jurisdiction and domain.

+---

 ## Conclusion

 The **Human-Guided AI principle** reframes artificial intelligence not as an independent mind but as a suite of instruments and tools—each a testament to human ingenuity and responsibility.
 As we harness these capabilities, we must remember: